 RECRUITMENT CHECKLIST: MARCH-MAY

 - Finalize the list of sorority alumnae who will write your letters of recommendation.
 Make sure you have identified an alumnae of every single sorority house currently on your college campus.
 Missing a few representatives?
 Go back to step one—alumnae Panhellenic organizations can help you fill in the blanks!
 Asking mom to put out a Facebook call is another great way to round up recs.
 (Find more details about how to gather recs WITHOUT the aid of an alum Panhellenic here.)
 In addition to creating a list of names, be sure to document each woman’s mailing address, email address, and phone number so that you can send her a thank you letter after she has completed your recommendation.

-- Request a copy of your transcript from your student services office with your SAT or ACT scores noted… and then make enough copies (front and back) for all of the alumnae on your list.
-Unofficial transcripts work fine—if you do use an official transcript, be sure to mark through any personal information (like your SS number) with a Sharpie.
-Every single Recruitment Information Packet you send should include a copy of your transcript and SAT/ACT scores.
+- Request your academic information from your student services office with your SAT or ACT scores noted… and then make enough copies (front and back) for all of the alumnae on your list.
+Unofficial academic information works fine—if you do use this, be sure to mark through any personal information (like your SS number) with a Sharpie.
+Every single Recruitment Information Packet you send should include a copy of your academic information and SAT/ACT scores.
 Don’t forget to include Dual Credit courses you’ve taken at a community college that will apply toward your degree!
-Helpful Hint: Do not wait to request transcripts until your information is final.
+Helpful Hint: Do not wait to request academic information until your information is final.
 By this point, you may be submitting your information too late for sorority recruitment deadlines.
 If your academic rank or grades change drastically, you can always get in touch with your letter-writers by phone or email to give an update.

 - Finalize your resume.
 If you haven’t done so already, go back through and add any new awards and honors you gained during the fall semester + update your GPA, class rank, and community service information.